IPRIT/vue-virtual-scroller/README.md

 # Installation

 ```
-npm install --save vue-virtual-scroller
+npm install --save ssr-virtual-scroller
 ```

-**⚠️ `vue-virtual-scroller` now uses [vue-observe-visibility](https://github.com/Akryum/vue-observe-visibility#installation) to automatically refresh itself when shown to prevent display glitches.
+**⚠️ `ssr-virtual-scroller` now uses [vue-observe-visibility](https://github.com/Akryum/vue-observe-visibility#installation) to automatically refresh itself when shown to prevent display glitches.
 This means you need to include the polyfills needed by `vue-observe-visibility` for this to work.**

 ## Default import